matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-17-day_012_instaloader.md

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/instaloader/instaloader2.PNG)

-To confirm that those 6 posts media and captions were downloaded I have a screenshot below of the folder containing the downloads from my request below.
+To confirm that those 6 posts' media and captions were downloaded I have a screenshot below of the folder containing the downloads from my request below.

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/instaloader/instaloader4.PNG)

-Finally, I wanted to look at the first post on Instagram and see if it grabbed the photo, video and caption, and Instaloader did!
+Finally, I wanted to look at the first post on Instagram and see if it grabbed the photo, video, and caption, and Instaloader did!
 Below are all three files opened.

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/instaloader/instaloader3.PNG)